Yang Zhi (Water Margin): Becoming an outlaw

-After his defeat by the bandits of Liangshan Marsh, the imperial general Huyan Zhuo flees to Qingzhou (in present-day Shandong) in hope of redeeming himself by wiping out the bandits there.
+After his defeat by the bandits of Liangshan Marsh, the imperial general Huyan Zhuo flees to Qingzhou (in present-day Shandong) in the hopes of redeeming himself by wiping out the bandits there.
 One of the strongholds is Mount Twin Dragons, which, finding Huyan a tough opponent, requests help from Liangshan.
 Song Jiang, Liangshan's then second-in-command, comes to Qingzhou with a force and captures Huyan.
 The bandits of Mount Twin Dragons, including Yang Zhi, are absorbed into Liangshan.

 Death

 Yang Zhi is appointed as one of the Eight Tiger Cub Vanguard Generals of the Liangshan cavalry after the 108 Stars of Destiny came together in what is called the Grand Assembly.
 He participates in the campaigns against the Liao invaders and rebel forces in Song territory following amnesty from Emperor Huizong for Liangshan.